rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

 }
 ```

-This is a useful block to use as you develop since it ensures that any resources created are cleaned up before your code exits.
+This block ensures that any resources created in the sample are cleaned up before the code exits.